PantheonPlusSH0ES/PantheonPlusSH0ES.github.io/README.md

 <hr />

-Coming soon: Mid Jan: New Pantheon+ w cosmology paper
+Coming soon in mid January: New Pantheon+ w cosmology paper

 The bulk of the data and instructions for usage will be released upon acceptance of various papers [https://github.com/PantheonPlusSH0ES/DataRelease](https://github.com/PantheonPlusSH0ES/DataRelease).
 See that page for what has been uploaded so far.